marcinofulus/iCSEbook1/school/source/abitur/2013/en/nullhypothese.rst

 .. end of output

-Furthermore, we can simulate the survey and check at how many surveys at least 112 people would indicate to vote for candidate A, although the probability that a person votes for candidate A is 50%.
+Furthermore, we can simulate the survey and check in how many surveys at least 112 people would indicate to vote for candidate A, although the probability that a person votes for candidate A is 50%.